In one of the TED Talks videos about customer retention, Dr. John Story says a bitter truth.

 Start by asking the customer, "What can we do to improve it?" or "How can we fix this problem?"
 Sometimes customers don't even know what they want by asking direct questions, you can quickly understand what they want and align your expectations.

 When customers ask things that don't make sense, stay calm and offer alternatives to show that you're willing to work with them.
-Be generous in your resolutions, and remember that retaining customers is much more profitable than acquiring new ones.
+Be generous in your resolutions.

 Tada; the best B2B loyalty platform in Indonesia offer the best programs to help businesses to retain their customers.
 From loyalty program to channel incentive, we have the technology and expertise to help businesses engage better with their customers, incentivize good behaviors and turn loyal customers to brand advocate.